Facial hair in the military: Ukraine

-Ukrainian Cossacks traditionally have a distinctive facial hair style – long "cossack" moustache was very popular across Ukraine during Middle Ages until modern times.
-The tradition allegedly dates back at least to the times of prince of Kyevan Rus' Sviatoslav I of Kiev famous for his military campaigns in the east and south.
-Sviatoslav had distinctive moustache and hair style (oseledets or chupryna) that almost every Ukrainian cossack had centuries after his times (although Svyatoslav had lived in 10th century, while Cossacks appear on the historical scene only since the 15th century).
+Ukrainian Cossacks traditionally have a distinctive facial hair style – the long "cossack" moustache was very popular across Ukraine from the Middle Ages until modern times.
+The tradition allegedly dates back at least to the time of the prince of Kyevan Rus' Sviatoslav I of Kiev, who was famous for his military campaigns in the east and south.
+Sviatoslav had a distinctive moustache and hairstyle (oseledets or chupryna) that almost every Ukrainian cossack had centuries after his time (although Svyatoslav had lived in the 10th century, whereas Cossacks appear on the historical scene only in the 15th century).

 The length of the cossack moustache was important – the longer the better.
 Sometimes one had to tuck them away behind one's ears.

 Volodymyr Zelenskyy has been seen with a beard during the 2022 Russian invasion of Ukraine.

+During the 2022 Russian Invasion of Ukraine, many soldiers and volunteers were spotted sporting beards and various types of facial hair.

-Some cossacks were wearing beards as well, but this type of facial hair was not very popular in Ukraine in general and in Ukraine's military in particular.
+Some cossacks wore beards as well, but this type of facial hair was not very popular in Ukraine in general and in Ukraine's military in particular.